slash-create/docs-bot/README.md

 /search - Search for a documentation entry.
     query* string - The query to search all entries.

+/temporal - Simplified use of Discord's time syntax.
+    now - Get the current time.
+    occurrences - Get all occurrences of a day of the week for a day/month set between two specified years. weekday integer - The day of the week to focus on. date integer - The date of the month to cycle through = [1, 31]. month integer - The month of the year to cycle through. start_year integer - The year to start the search from. end_year integer - The year to end the search at. select? string - Selection type. (default = "first") count? integer - Selection count. (default = 5) parse - Parse string query with chrono-node parse.
+(GitHub: https://github.com/wanasit/chrono) query string - The query to parse (context around date strings are not provided in response). instant? integer - A time instant.
+If it is for the timestamp markup, add three zeros to the end. (default = {now}) forward_date? boolean - Should the parser only return results forward of the temporal instant. (default = false) select? string - Selection type. (default = "first") count? integer - Selection count. (default = 3) exact - Construct a Discord timestamp.
+        year integer - The year of the timestamp. month integer - The month of the timestamp. day integer - The day of the timestamp. hour integer - The hour of the timestamp. minute integer - The minute of the timestamp. second integer - The second of the timestamp.

 /debug - Debug provided entities for interaction contexts.
     user - Print the payload for yourself or the target user. target? user - The user to target for debug. (default = @me)